jeffdeliso/project-challenge/README.md

 ## Note

 The specs no longer pass becuase I require a user to be signed in to create, edit, delete, or like a dog.
 I also validate for the presence of a `owner_id` when a dog is created.
+I also modified the seeds so that all dogs now have an owner.

 app/controllers/application_controller.rb
 ```ruby